The EMPATHIC Framework for Task Learning from Implicit Human Feedback: Related Work

-\textbf{Interactive Reinforcement Learning}~ Inspired by clicker-training for animals, the \textsc{tamer} framework proposed by Knox et al.~\cite{knox2009interactively, knox2013training} is the first to explicitly model human feedback in the form of button clicks, thus allowing RL agents to learn from human feedback signals without any access to environmental rewards.
+\textbf{Interactive Reinforcement Learning}~ Inspired by clicker-training for animals, the \textsc{tamer} framework proposed by Knox et al.~\cite{knox2009interactively, knox2013training} is the first to explicitly model human feedback in the form of button clicks, thus allowing RL agents to learn from human feedback signals without any access to environmental rewards. \citet{veeriah2016face} propose learning a value function grounded only in the user's facial expressions and agent actions, using manual negative feedback as supervision.
+The corresponding RL agent's policy is only a function of the trainer's facial expression and does not reason about the task state.
 In the preliminary work of \citet{arakawa2018dqn}, the authors adopt an existing facial expression classification system to detect human emotions and use a predefined mapping from emotions to \textsc{tamer} feedback but do not optimize the mapping to be effective for the downstream task.
 Similarly, recent work of \citet{zadok2019affect} models the probability of human demonstrators smiling within a task and then biases an RL agent's behavior to increase the predicted probability of human smiling, improving exploration. \citet{li2020facial} extend \textsc{tamer} by interpreting the trainer's facial expressions as positive or negative feedback with a deep neural network.
-Their results suggest it is possible to learn solely from facial expressions of the trainer. \citet{veeriah2016face} propose learning a value function grounded in the user's facial expressions, using occasional explicit feedback as supervision.
-They show that the learned face-value function speeds an RL agent's policy improvement.
-This work does not seek to learn a model that is effective beyond this explicit teaching context.
-Our proposed method differs from prior work through learning a direct mapping from facial reactions to RL statistics independent of states or state-actions, which requires no explicit human feedback at either training or testing time.
+Their results suggest it is possible to learn solely from facial expressions of the trainer.
+Our proposed method differs from prior work through learning a direct mapping from facial reactions to task statistics independent of states or state-actions, which requires no explicit human feedback at either training or testing time.
 Our system is the first, to the best of our knowledge, attempting to learn from subjects that are not explicitly told to teach or react.

 \textbf{Facial Expression Recognition (\textsc{fer})}~ The field of facial expression recognition contains a rich body of research from areas of psychology, neuroscience, cognitive science and computer vision. \citet{fasel2003automatic} provide an overview of traditional \textsc{fer} systems and \citet{li2018deep} detail recent \textsc{fer} systems based on deep neural networks.
 Our proposed method does not perform \textsc{fer} explicitly but maps extracted facial features to reward values.
 Our work is closely related to the problem of dynamic \textsc{fer}, where time-series data are used as input for temporal predictions.
 Modern \textsc{fer} systems often consist of two stages: data pre-processing and predictive modeling with deep networks~\cite{li2018deep}.
 Inspired by techniques from the \textsc{fer} literature, our proposed system leverages an existing toolkit \cite{baltrusaitis2018openface, baltruvsaitis2015cross,zadeh2017convolutional} to extract facial features that are sufficiently informative for modeling despite our small dataset, and we explicitly model the temporal aspect of the problem by further extracting features in the frequency domain.